 Split pea soup is open to lots of interpretations.
 You can leave out the bacon to make it vegetarian/vegan, or add shredded ham hock meat to the soup after you blend it.
 (If you choose to do so.)
 Garnishes could include some toasted seeds, a dab of sour cream, or some crisp bacon strewn over the top.
 With good bread and cheese, it makes a nice winter meal.

-- 1 tablespoon minced fresh thyme, or 2 teaspoon dried thyme
+1 tablespoon minced fresh thyme, or 2 teaspoons dried thyme

 1. In a large soup pot, heat the olive oil.
 Add the bacon, onion and carrots, and cook, stirring frequently, until the onions are completely wilted.
 Add the garlic, thyme, salt (you can start with the smaller amount and add more later), a few very generous grinds of black pepper, a bay leaf, the cubed potatoes, and the split peas.